 Clostridium difficile, or C. diff, is a harmful gut bacterium.
 It can cause diarrhea, which may be debilitating, as well as colitis and abdominal pain.
 Colitis is inflammation of the colon.
 Our large intestine is made of two main sections: the long colon followed by the shorter rectum.

 Some unlucky people have a persistent C. diff infection or a recurring condition that resists treatment.
-Experimental treatments by some doctors have found that fecal transplants cure most cases of these life-altering infections.
+Experimental treatments by some doctors have found that fecal transplants cure many cases of these life-altering infections.
 In a fecal transplant, or fecal transplantation, a small sample of feces is taken from a healthy volunteer.
-Feces is released from a person's large intestine and contains intestinal bacteria.
+Feces is also known as stool.
+It's released from a person's large intestine and contains intestinal bacteria.
 The donated feces or a liquid containing fecal bacteria is inserted into the colon of the sick person.
-The good bacteria in the feces multiply rapidly, spread through the intestine and suppress C. diff.
+The good bacteria in the feces multiply rapidly, spread through the intestine, and suppress C. diff.

 Treating Clostridium difficile by Fecal Transplantation